-1. Over-Dilution of the Injectable (or Dilution of a Filler)
+Bad Habit #1.
+Over-Diluting of the Injectable (or Dilution of a Filler)

 Not Using the Injectable according to Recommended Specs or over-diluting an injectable often means it will be less effective.

-Some injectables (muscle-relaxant products) come in a powder form, in small sterile glass bottle.
+Some injectables (muscle-relaxant products) come in a powder form, in a small sterile glass bottle.
 These DO need to be mixed with a saline-based solution before injecting.
 But there are specific ratios (Specs) that need to be followed.